Rendering 3D Meshes

 Some key differences:

-• Zaplib shaders take in both a default geometry and an array of shader fragments to concatenate.
-We pass in None since we are defining a custom geometry, and prepend Cx::STD_SHADER to get default shader properties.
+- Zaplib shaders take in both a default geometry and an array of shader fragments to concatenate.
+We pass in

-• Like in JS, we use instance parameters.
-The order here is very important and must match the alignment of the Instance struct, as we interpret it linearly.
+parameters.
+The order here is very important and must match the alignment of theInstance

-• Instance and geometry arameters are available to both fragment and vertex shaders, so we do not need to use varying variables to forward them.
+parameter to deconstruct the values of our vertex attributes.
+The order here is similarly important. - Instance and geometry arameters are available to both fragment and vertex shaders, so we do not need to use

 Drawing a mesh

 Now that we have both the geometry and shader defined, we can add our geometry to a Viewport3D.
-The Viewport, like many other UI widgets from Zaplib, is provided by the zaplib_widget crate.
-Add it as a dependency in Cargo.toml
+The Viewport, like many other UI widgets from Zaplib, is provided by the zaplib_widget

 zaplib_widget = { path = "../zaplib/widget" }

-and import it at the top of src/main.rs.
+and import it at the top of src/main.rs

 use zaplib_widget::*;

-In our draw function, add the following between begin_view and end_view.
+function, add the following between begin_view

 self.window.begin_window(cx);